IntellegixLabs/EngineC-LuauC/README.md

 ## VSCode Extention
 this includes compiler and the colouring thingy, find in [Releases](https://github.com/IntellegixLabs/EngineC-roblox-LuauC/releases) page.
 (GET THE FIXED VERSION PLEASE) the VSCode Extention MAY have stuff differentiating from the Roblox Studio edition.

+to install it, go to the vscode extentions tab, go to those 3 dots on the top right side of the tab, then click it, then press "install from VSIX", select the .vsix file and you SHOULD be good to go (hopefully).

 ## Syntax